 Here’s the thing about heading to banks to get your quarters: they won’t always do it for you.
 If you are a customer of that bank (meaning you have something like a checking account or savings account) they should honor your request.
 In that case, you could also make a withdrawal specifically for quarters or simply tell the teller that you’re in need of quarters.

 If you are not a customer, you might be met with some resistance for your request.
-For example, some banks like Bank of America might be hesitant to honor request and say something like “we don’t exchange money here” (because what kind of financial institution would do something of the sort, right?)
+For example, some banks might be hesitant to honor request and say something like “we don’t exchange money here” (because what kind of financial institution would do something of the sort, right?)

 Sometimes you can simply ask them to make a one-time exception and they might do it.
 Your odds of them saying yes to your request are better with smaller amounts.
 For example, you will usually be more successful asking for one roll of quarters versus three.